lunamidori5/Midori-AI/content/subsystem/manager/_index.md

 {{% notice style="warning" title="Notice" %}}
 **Warnings / Heads up**
 - This program is in beta!
 By using it you take on risk, please see the disclaimer in the footnotes
-- The webserver has been moved to the new OS and Server!
+- The webserver is having some random outages, we are looking into this.

 **Known Issues**
-- The "Huggingface Downloader" backend program is needing to be remade to work with LocalAI Master changes, we are working on a update!
+- User has to hit enter 3 times when getting out of some menus

 **Windows Users**
 - There seems to be a bug where the manager is adding ``140_1.dll`` to file request.
 We are working on a fix.